erincameron11/erincameron11.github.io/_posts/2024-03-01-coding-practice.md

 Various Python programs created to practice coding in the Python language.

 ## Introduction
-Used Python to solve four categories of programs:
+Used Python to solve four categories of problems:
 * simple programs
 * sorting algorithms
 * searching algorithms